ninavar/protein-compound-interactions/README.md

 ChemBERTA compound embeddings saved in ligand_embeddings_t12.npy.
 ESM2 protein embeddings saved in protein_embeddings_t12.py.
 File of compressed graphs > 25MB so included code to generate graphs, and generate GearNet embeddings, and .zip of GearNet embeddings.

 Independent test set curated from PDBbind general-set saved in general-testing-set.csv.

+The Jupyter Notebooks and Python programs for the experiments run are uploaded, named appropriately according to the model and experiment.
+Note: the results in the mlp_nested_X notebooks are when an alternative loss function was used, but the code was since updated to reflect the implementations from which we recorded and discussed results in the report.
+The scatter plot was also not rerun for the alternateive loss function, so reflects the predictions from the original results.

+## Acknowledgements
+Some of the experiments utilsed code from foxtrotmike/BioTools GitHub.
+The experiments were ran using the Batch Compute System in the Department of Computer Science at the University of Warwick, and associated support services.